-One of the objectives of the Cayambis Institute for Latin American Studies in Music (CILASiM) is to increase the awareness and appreciation of Latin American classical music.
-In support of this mission, the Institute seeks to provide the public with interesting and insightful information about Latin American classical music through various kinds of writing and speaking, which ranges from opinion pieces published in local newspapers to guest lectures on college campuses.
+One of the objectives of the Cayambis Institute for Latin American Studies in Music (CILASiM) is to strengthen the awareness and appreciation of Latin American classical music.
+In support of this mission, the Institute seeks to provide the public with interesting and insightful information about Latin American classical music through various kinds of writing and speaking, which ranges from opinion pieces published in newspapers to guest lectures on college campuses.

 In addition to his leadership role as president of the Cayambis Institute, John L. Walker is a musicologist who has written extensively about the classical music tradition in Latin America, and particularly about this tradition as it pertains to Ecuador.
 Although some of these are not necessarily freely available, we are nevertheless proud to provide the following links to some of his most recent articles: